Inventory of Government-Based Family Justice Services

 Pilot or ongoing service

 How to access this service

-Judges of the Family Court or Supreme Court presiding over an ongoing court matter may order that a parenting assessment be conducted.
+Judges of the Family Court, Supreme Court, or Supreme court (Family Division) presiding over an ongoing court matter may order that a parenting assessment be conducted.

 Assessments may be ordered at all Family Division and Family Court sites throughout Nova Scotia.

 Further information on assessments can be found at http://www.nsfamilylaw.ca/services/court/more/assessments

 Voice of the Child Guidelines are available at:

 Frequently Asked Questions Information sheets relating to Voice of the Child Reports and preparing for them are available at:

 Fees are based on income.
 See Regulations made under the Costs and Fees Act at: https://www.novascotia.ca/just/regulations/regs/costfees.htm